 Although binge-watching a show on Netflix or continuously scrolling on TikTok’s hub is more frequent these days, it’s also a great content strategy.

-It will be challenging to put all of the important hub and spoke information on one page while developing topical blog content.
+Putting all of the important hub and spoke information on one page will be challenging while developing topical blog content.
 Implementing a hub content marketing model can help with this.

-Similar methods, like as the content pillars, where you employ auxiliary content to support a larger asset, or using keyword clusters to develop content targeting searchers with similar sorts of intent, may be familiar to you (or you may already be using them).
+Similar methods, like the content pillars, where you employ auxiliary content to support a larger asset or use keyword clusters to develop content targeting searchers with similar sorts of intent, may be familiar to you (or you may already be using them).

 The hub and spoke content architecture is unusual in that it allows for the creation of targeted blog material around a wide topic.
 It’s a terrific approach to not only enhance keyword ranks, marketing traffic, and downstream metrics like a hub and spoke conversions, leads, and sales, but it may also help you become more relevant marketing pages around that topic.